-Everyone has to start somewhere, and we want to get everyone growing - whether you have a window box, a small Bristol front garden or are on the waiting list for an allotment.
+Everyone has to start somewhere, and we want to get everyone growing - whether you have a window box, a Bristol front garden known as a barton or are on the waiting list for an allotment.

 For next year, please try saving some seeds to bring to the Seed Swap.
-Find out how on our Seedy Stuff pages.
+There is plenty of information on our Seedy Stuff pages.

 What do I need to bring?

-To receive details of future events including next year’s Seed Swap plus relevant workshops or talks.
-Our mailing list is low traffic and informative, we certainly won't be flooding your inbox.
+Details on future events - the next Seed Swap and any seed saving workshops or talks.
+Maybe a newsletter every 6 months.
+Low traffic and informative, we certainly won't be flooding your inbox.